 Working in public administration gives me the opportunity to make systemic changes.
-That is also one of the motivating factors at my job-to be able to co-create the development and improvement of public administration governance.
+That is also one of the motivating factors at my job-to be able Leaders must listen.
+They must enable working environments where it is possible to try out new things and sometimes to fail in doing so.

+to co-create the development and improvement of public administration governance.
 My current position enables me to influence the solutions for challenges in human resource management and development in the central administration.